derekbackus/Voron-2.4r2T/README.md

 - Qty 4: 2020 hinges & handles [Amazon Link](https://amazon.com/gp/product/B07NQ5WHW9/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&psc=1)
 - Lots and Lots: 20ga PTFE Wire [Remington Industries](https://www.remingtonindustries.com/)
 - Shit-ton of 3mm weather seal.
+# stl Files to Print
+- Switch_Skirt - Moves the switch to the right, front.
+- Filtered_Inliet_Skirt - Removes the switch hole from the stock rear skirt.
 # CAD Files
 - Panels are in the DXF folder.
 You can use these to get custom laser-cut panels or cut them youself.
 I use coroplast for the back and bottom panels and polycarbonate for the top, sides and front panels.
 - A STEP file is in the CAD folder so you can see how things go together.